This is a sponsored conversation on behalf of Child-Guard. All opinions are my own.

 Child-Guard, made by flexible packaging industry leader, Presto Products Company, meets industry packaging and federal Poison Prevention Packaging Act (PPPA) standards.

 Although Child-Guard closures are designed to keep children from opening them, they are still easy for adults to operate.
-To open a Child-Guard closure you must move the slider to the left point of the zipper, then push down on the slider's tab while simultaneously pulling the slider to the right along the track.
+To open, you must simply move the slider to the left point of the zipper, then push down on the slider's tab while simultaneously pulling the slider to the right along the track.

 Currently, Presto’s child-resistant closures can be found on select packages of Tide PODS and Hex Detergent.